Fission of relativistic nuclei with fragment excitation and reorientation

 where $Q_{2}$, the intrinsic quadrupole moment, is related to the reduced matrix elements by

-The quadrupole moment of $^{238}$U is not known, and we use $Q_{2}=11\times 10^{3}$ fm$^{2}$ based on theoretical estimates \cite{CHUKREEV2002129}.
+For the quadrupole moment of $^{238}$U we use $Q_{2}=11\times 10^{3}$ fm$^{2}$ \cite{RAMAN19871}.
 We consider the excitation of states in the ground state rotational band, starting from the rotation angular momentum $I= 0$ of the ground state.
-We obtain cross sections of 3.21 b for excitation of $I=2$ and only 41.7 mb for $I=4$ rotational states.
-The probability for EM excitation of GRs is close to one at grazing collisions and a large cross section results for the excitation of rotational states on top of the IVGDR, ISGQR and IVGQR.
+We obtain cross sections of 3.21 b for excitation of $I=2$ and only 41.7 mb for the $I=4$ rotational states.
+Since the probability for EM excitation of GRs is nearly one at grazing collisions, a large cross section also emerges for the excitation of rotational states on top of the IVGDR, ISGQR and IVGQR.
 Total cross sections of 1.24 b for the $\big| IVGDR\big> \bigotimes \big| I=2\big>_{{rot}} $ and 35.5 mb for $\big| IVGDR\big> \bigotimes \big| I=4\big>_{{rot}} $ were obtained, which are the largest cross sections for rotational states built on GRs.
 Thus, at least three extra units of angular momentum, $J =3\hbar$, are expected to build up on the projectile before its decay.
-This angular momentum transfer has a small \footnote{Sizable effects on the effect potential energies are expected for $J\sim 30 \hbar$.} but non-negligible consequence for the effective potential energies and their dependence on the neck formation radius along the fission path.
-The same conclusion applies for EM reorientation of primary fragments after the abrasion process.
+This angular momentum transfer has a small \footnote{Sizable effects on the effect potential energies are expected for $J\sim 30 \hbar$.}, but non-negligible consequence for the effective potential energies and their dependence on the neck formation radius along the fission path.
+The same conclusion applies to EM reorientation of primary fragments after the abrasion process.